tymyrddin/blue/source/docs/soc/dfir/notes/README.md

 ## What is it?

-A curated collection of practical digital forensics and incident response methods—think cheat sheets for real-world investigations.
+A curated collection of practical digital forensics and incident response methods, think cheat sheets for real-world investigations.

 ## Why make/read them?